rocmunsec/rocmunsec.github.io/README.md

   * On Firefox, the "help" dialog no longer automatically opens the GitHub repository when triggered from the command line.
   * Timers no longer accept "0:00" as a valid time; this was causing issues.
+  * On some platforms, the large timer would not function after being closed previously.
+This has been fixed.
   * The commandline no longer has that attention-grabbing blue outline.

 ## Contributing